flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The number of broker ranks in the flux instance

 rundir
-   A global, shared temporary directory available for scratch storage within the session.
-By default, a temporary directory is created for each broker rank, but if rundir is set on the command line, this directory may be shared by all broker ranks (typically only within a node).
-If rundir does not exist, it is created and subsequently removed during session exit.
-An existing rundir is not removed at exit.
+   A temporary directory available for scratch storage within the session.
+   By default, a temporary directory is created for each broker rank, but if rundir is set on the command line, this directory may be shared by all broker ranks running on the same node.
+If rundir is created by the broker, it is removed during session exit.

-broker.rundir
-   A temporary directory available for per-rank scratch storage within the session.
-By default broker.rundir is set to "${rundir}/${rank}", which guarantees a unique directory per rank.
-It is not advisable to override this attribute on the command line.
-Use rundir instead.

 content.backing-path
    The path to the content backing store file(s).
 If this is set on the